New to the District?

-The 2016-2017 school year is the first year of Edmond’s newly redrawn school boundary lines.
+The 2016-2017 school year was the first year of Edmond’s newly redrawn school boundary lines.
 Maps indicating the new boundaries are below.
 The Board of Education has approved several attendance exceptions meant to lessen the impact on families.
 Please review the attendance guidelines.

 Sibling and ROTC Transfer Exceptions: